 How can I hear if I am not listening?

-In the acknowledgments page for Teaching to Transgress, bell hooks quotes Freire: “live to become”.
-As a university-based teacher educator and school governor it appears from the outside that schools and schooling in England prioritise traditional and even oppressive classroom spaces.
+In the acknowledgements page for Teaching to Transgress, bell hooks quotes Freire: “live to become”.
+As a university-based teacher educator and school governor, it appears from the outside that schools and schooling in England prioritise traditional and even oppressive classroom spaces.
 The focus seems to be on fixed perceptions of ahistorical declarative knowledge where ‘being’ is prioritised over ‘becoming’.
 Within this blog I want to question my own perceptions of teaching.
 As a former teacher, did I hear my pupils?
 Did I nurture bell hooks’ vision of democratic and transformative pedagogy or perpetuate oppressive classroom spaces?

 Dr Ian James Axtell